Meet the Staff

 He lives near Hofstra with his family – Kimberly and their teenage son, Fen.
 Their daughter, Allie, is a graduate of Earlham College (IN).
 Houston is a native of Santa Fe, NM, is a proud Seattle Seahawk season ticket holder, and sees as much theatre in the city as he can (often with Hofstra students)!×

-Jean Peden Christodoulou, Assistant Vice President for Student Affairs
+Jean Peden Christodoulou, Associate Vice President for Student Affairs